RichardMilos233/temasek/README.md

 ### What the Script Does

-- Creates a Conda environment named `temasek` (if it doesn't already exist).
+- Creates a Conda environment named `temasek` from `environment.yml` (if it doesn't already exist).
 - Activates the `temasek` environment.
-- Installs all required Python packages listed in `requirements.txt`.
+- Updates dependencies from `environment.yml` when needed.

 ### Notes